Symbiosis International University

-Symbiosis International (Deemed University), is a multi-campus private deemed university located in the city of Pune, India.
-The university has more than 30 academic institutions spread over various campuses in Pune, Bangalore, Hyderabad, Indore, Nagpur, Nashik, Noida.
-In 2019, the university opened a campus in Nagpur.
+Symbiosis International (Deemed University), is a multi-campus private, deemed university located in the city of Pune, India.
+The university is located in various campuses in Pune, Bengaluru, Hyderabad, Nashik, Noida, Nagpur etc.

 Rankings

-Internationally, Symbiosis International University was ranked 351–400 in Asia by the QS World University Rankings of 2023.
-It was ranked 801–1000 in the world by the Times Higher Education World University Rankings of 2023, 251–300 in Asia in 2022 and 301–350 among emerging economies.
+Internationally, Symbiosis International University was ranked between 1001–1200 in the world by the Times Higher Education World University Rankings for 2024.

-In India, the National Institutional Ranking Framework (NIRF) ranked Symbiosis 38th among universities in 2021 and 68th overall.
+In India, the National Institutional Ranking Framework (NIRF) ranked Symbiosis 31st among universities in 2024 and 52nd overall.

 Symbiosis Institute of Technology, its engineering college, was ranked 48 among engineering colleges by India Today in 2020.
 It was ranked 13 among private engineering colleges in India by Outlook India in 2022.

 The Symbiosis Institute of Business Management It was ranked sixth among private business schools in India by Outlook India's "Outlook-ICARE MBA Rankings: Top 150 Private MBA Institutions" of 2020.
-The National Institutional Ranking Framework (NIRF) ranked it 20th in 2021.
+The National Institutional Ranking Framework (NIRF) ranked it 13th in 2024.